nleaf/nleaf.github.io/_posts/2014-11-03-why-expert-on-site-staff-matters.md

 * A thorough hiring policy is in place to make sure that only the best and most trustworthy join the team.
 This process covers all employees and contractors and includes mandatory drug testing and full background checks.

 Working with a provider that has expert, on-site staff will help alleviate unauthorized access issues.
 An around-the-clock support center will assure you that the data center facility housing your environment is under constant surveillance.
 In addition, you’ll be able to trust that experts are watching your environment and will be available when you need them and in the event of an emergency.

-_As Senior Vice President and Chief Operating Officer, Jonathan Rosenson is responsible for overseeing organizational functions that drive growth at Expedient.
-Jon additionally acts as an external spokesperson conveying the Expedient story._ [_Follow him_](https://twitter.com/rosenson) _on Twitter._